As anyone who’s looked into Tesla’s warranty specifics knows, there’s plenty of ground to cover. We’re here to help break it down for you!

 The Battery and Drive Unit Limited Warranty for the Model Y covers those systems for 8 years or 120,000 miles in the Long Range and Performance trims.
 This warranty covers damage due to battery fires or unacceptably low battery capacity retention (see the battery warranty section for fuller details on how this works).

 How does the Tesla Model Y warranty stand up to competitors?
-While Tesla doesn’t offer the all-around most generous warranty on the market as competitors like the Hyundai Kona Electric are offering warranty periods longer than 8 years on their drivetrains, Tesla warranties typically stand up to the competition in the broader terms of the warranty agreement.
-And sometimes longer doesn’t always mean better; unlike the Kona’s warranty, the Tesla warranty is fully transferable between owners.
-That’s excellent news for used Tesla shoppers (but not such great news for the future used Kona buyer).
+While Tesla doesn’t offer the all-around most generous warranty on the market as competitors like the 2022 Hyundai Kona Electric are offering warranty periods longer than 8 years on their drivetrains, Tesla warranties typically stand up to the competition in the broader terms of the warranty agreement.
+And sometimes longer doesn’t always mean better; unlike the Kona’s warranty (which only allows for a partial transfer of coverage), the Tesla warranty is fully transferable between owners.

 One more factor in this warranty, and one that potential used Tesla buyers should be particularly aware of, is the 70% minimum battery capacity retention clause.
 Basically, this means that Tesla will replace the battery pack if it falls below 70% of the original range on a full charge within the warranty period for that vehicle.